Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 Here at Prancing Pony Farm we began breeding Maremmas to fill our own need for reliable, safe Livestock Guardian Dogs.
 We heard from the beginning that "Maremmas don't make good pets" so we dutifully but gently turned down anyone who inquired about buying one of our puppies as a companion dog.
 Over time we became passionate about this idea, even though it only seemed to be true in the United States.
 In every other country that Maremmas exist, including their native country of Italy, Maremmas are commonly and successfully kept as pets.
 But not in America!

 What really convinced us that this whole idea that "Maremmas don't make good pets" is the very dogs we bred.
 First we had a few puppies that were sold as LGD's but later became companion dogs when their owners sold their farms.
 We always keep in contact with our puppy families so we asked these owners how their dogs adjusted to pet life.
 Not one single person reported problems.
 We also began to realize that a very large percentage of our puppies were in homes where they were a combination of LGD and pet.
 Small family farms and suburban homesteads are the most common types of homes we place our puppies in.
 And while they definitely do guard livestock they also spend as much time interacting with their human family members as any dog.
 What we discovered was that we were breeding companion Maremmas all along.
-We just didn't realize it.
+We just didn't think of our dogs that way.

 Eventually we got a little braver.
 We made an exception here and there and sold an occasional puppy to a pet home.
 We waited to see if there would be problems.
 There never were.
 These dogs thrived beyond our wildest expectations.
 Their owners did as good a job with their pups as any working dog owner.
 One of these dogs even became a certified therapy dog at 15 months old.
 And she is the first dog of any kind that her owners had ever owned!
 So much for the idea that Maremmas aren't for beginners.
 All of these dogs and their owners made us very proud.
 And we realized that knowing that our pups are in loving homes is more important than whether they are guarding livestock or humans.

 In 2020 we began a real experiment to see if this companion Maremma thing could work.
 Our daughter got married and we gave her and her new husband one of our puppies as a wedding gift.
 We figured if it didn't work out he could come back to us.
 Titus was raised with our goats and other animals until he was 5 months old, and then he became a companion Maremma.
 Again, we kept waiting for problems that never materialized.
 Titus lived at Camp Pendleton Marine housing with Jamie and Joshua, our granddaughter, Everleigh, and their Boxer, Emmett, for nearly 2 years.
-He went on walks on the base, he went to the dog park, he went on doggy playdates with other dogs, he went to Starbucks for puppicinos.
+He went on walks on the base, went to the dog park, went on doggy playdates with other dogs, went to Starbucks for puppicinos.
 He did what any normal companion dog does and had a wonderful life.

 Late in 2022 our daughter and her family learned that they would be transferring out of state.
 It was decided that Titus would come back to live with us.
 We also decided that he would live in the house with our three small companion dogs.
 So now we found ourselves the proud owners of a companion Maremma.
-Which is pretty ironic considering how adamantly opposed we were to it for so long!
-And now that we have Titus in our lives we've realized just how ridiculous this "hot topic" really is.
-And we feel sad that we may have denied some really wonderful families of our puppies for no good reason other than peer pressure from the Maremma community.
-(We worried too much about what other breeders would think of us if we sold to pet homes.)
+Which is pretty ironic considering how adamantly opposed we were to them for so long!
+Titus is a wonderful companion dog and we couldn't imagine life without him.
+We call him our other companions dogs' personal guardian dog.
+He guards them and us, sleeping just inside the backdoor most of the time so he can guard the house and the yard.
+Other than the shedding (thank goodness for the Roomba!) there really is no downside to having a Maremma in the house.
+(He does bark but we are used to that from our other dogs.)

 Reserve Your Maremma!